drj11/drj11.github.io/harbison-and-steele.md

 It's an obscure and unclear trick introduced because they were too weak to avoid the siren call of premature performance optimisation.

+(the bizarre thing is at some level the authors know this, they frequently signal the code with
+"avoid in most situations" or
+"you will rarely have good reason to do this")

+If you have a copy of the book, the exemplar example is on page 276 at the end of section 8.7 on the switch statement.
+It is too horrible to repeat here.

+# Ancient C

+They call it "Traditional C", I call it ancient.
+It's the C we programmed before Standard C was published.
+In 1990.
+Actually a lot of it predates even that period.
+Even before Standard C was published a lot of compiler vendors were moving towards a C that was more like Standard C
+(partly because the vendors were basing their compiler implementations on draft standards, but also because the standard was standardising existing common behavour of implementations).
+So there was a light before the dawn.
+(admittedly, there was also a shadow after dawn, vendors dragging their heels and support for older systems meant that we were still discussing in 1995 if we should write C for "pre ANSI" compilers).